alienxp03/spectral-interview/README.md

 An application for monitoring electricity usage.

+## Prerequisites

+- You will need Go 1.22 or newer installed.

 ## How to run the project

 - Run the gRPC server
+- First time you run the server, database will be populated with the data found in meterusage.csv

   ```bash
   make run-server